KavinduAmalka/LiquorShop_New/SECURITY_IMPLEMENTATION_SUMMARY.md

 Both backend (http://localhost:4000) and frontend (http://localhost:5173) are running successfully with comprehensive security protection active:

 - **A03 - Injection Protection**: Active and all existing features preserved
+- **A05 - Security Misconfiguration**: Fully implemented with environment-aware security headers
 - **A06 - Vulnerable Components**: Fully implemented with automated monitoring

 ### 🔍 Security Testing Commands